Dee Brock: Dallas Cowboys Cheerleaders

 In the early 1960s, Tex Schramm approached Brock with the concept of hiring models to stand on the sidelines of Dallas Cowboys football games as a way to boost attendance.
-Brock suggested recruiting high school students from the local 71schools to work for free, instead of hiring models.
+Brock suggested recruiting high school students from the local 71 schools to work for free, instead of hiring models.
 Schramm appointed Brock as head of the project, which would become the Dallas Cowboys Cheerleaders.
 She was paid $600 a year to manage and coach the co-ed squad, which were called "The Cowbelles and their Beaux".
 In 1969, Brock dropped male cheerleaders from her program, making it an all-girl squad.
 In 1965, Brock went to Schramm to lobby for integrating the squad, advocating for Black cheerleaders.
 She brought on Frances Roberson, a teacher from an all-Black school, to work with her to integrate the squad.
 By 1971, half of the Dallas Cowboys Cheerleaders were black.

 In 1971, the Dallas Cowboys went to the Super Bowl V but Schramm wouldn't pay for the cheerleaders to attend so Brock asked for a sponsor on a local television station.
 The following year, the Cowboys went to Super Bowl VI, and Brock found a sponsor by going on television again.
 In 1972, after the team moved into Texas Stadium, Brock decided to rebrand.
 She met with Schramm and decided that the cheerleaders should be older, ages eighteen to mid-twenties, and that they should do more dancing and less chanting.
 She hired a choreographer named Texie Waterman, splitting her own salary to pay Waterman.
 Brock also suggested new uniforms.

 Brock ran the Dallas Cowboys Cheerleaders until the mid-1970s, retiring at the end of the 1975 season.
 She was succeeded by Suzanne Mitchell.

 She was awarded a Lifetime Achievement Award by the Dallas Cowboys Cheerleaders in June 2022.

-Personal life
+Personal life and death

-She was married to Bob Brock, a society reporter with the Dallas Times Herald, and had three sons.
+Married to Bob Brock, a society reporter with the Dallas Times Herald, together they had three sons.
 She and her husband later divorced.
-She lives in Tyler, Texas.
+Brock lived in Tyler, Texas, until her death.

+Brock died on September 23, 2026, at the age of 96.